nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort the Tasks.
 2. Taskify shows the Tasks in their sorted order.
+   Use case ends.

 ---
-**Use case 7: Search for Tasks using keywords (excluding tags)**
+**Use case 7: Search for Tasks by Name**

 **MSS**

-1. User requests to find Task(s) with given keywords.
+1. User requests to find Task(s) by name based on a list of keywords.
-2. Taskify shows the Tasks that have passed the search.
+2. Taskify shows the Tasks that match the given keywords.
+   Use case ends.

 **Extensions**
 * 1a.
 Taskify cannot find any Task with the given keywords
     * 1a1.
-Taskify informs the User that no Tasks are found, and that keyword(s) must match a whole word in the Task's name.
+Taskify informs the User that no Tasks are found.

         Use case ends.
+* 1b.
+The User's input is unrecognisable to Taskify
+    * 1b1.
+Taskify informs the User on the format of command to search for tasks by name.

+      Use case ends.
 ---
 **Use case 8: Modifying an existing Task**

 **MSS**

 1. User requests to modify an existing Task
 2. Taskify shows the User the modified Task.
+   Use case ends.

 **Extensions**
 * 1a.
 The User's input is unrecognisable to Taskify
     * 1a1.
 Taskify informs the User on the format to edit a Task.

         Use case ends.

 * 1b.
 The User's input for specific fields is invalid
     * 1b1.
 Taskify informs the User on the correct format of the field in the User's input that failed to pass validation checks.